Hobo-GH/greyhack/README.md

 In short: Grey Hack’s original nmap tells you which ports are visible.
 Nmap Synthwave Deep Recon attempts to explain the entire observable network surrounding them.

+## Auto Tool Family

+The Auto Family is a collection of focused Grey Hack tools designed to work independently while sharing a common foundation.
+AutoRoute provides a trusted connection path, AutoNet recruits reusable network nodes, AutoDeploy distributes tools, and mission workers such as AutoCred, AutoAcademic, and AutoCorrupt automate their specific job types.
+Compatible tools organize their files beneath `/root/autoscripts/` and share exact-version exploit knowledge through `/root/vulndb`, so vulnerabilities discovered by one tool can improve the speed and success rate of the others over time.

 ## UPDATES
 All SRC files will be updated over time.